eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

 ## Learning Goals

-- You understand general good steps to do at the beginning of developing test cases.
+- You understand general good steps to take at the beginning of developing test cases.

 ## Introduction